-We are constantly improving our adoption process, increasing our fundraising efforts, and bettering the access to information.
-We hope you will find everything you need to
+We are constantly improving and increasing our fundraising efforts, and bettering the access to information.
+We hope you will find everything you need to know between this

-We are very aware that none of this can be done without you, our supporters, who share, donate, adopt, foster and actively promote our dogs.
-You are our support when things are tough, and
+We are very aware that none of this can be done without you, our supporters, who share, donate, and actively promote our dogs.
+You are our support when things are tough, and without your help,

 we would not be able to continue.
 We thank you for your support always...